-CORE COURSES MATHEMATICS Course Course Number Prerequisite Course Description Algebra I - PAP Grade 8 Math or equivalent Grade 9 Math or equivalent Hor equivalent Grade 9 Math or equivalent Grade 9 Math or equivalent Hor equivalent Grade 9 Math or equivalent Hor equivalent Grade 9 Math or equivalent Hor equivalent Hor equivalent Hor equivalent Hor equivalent Grade 9 Math or equivalent Hor equiva In Algebra I, students will build on the knowledge and skills for mathematics in grades 6-8, which provide a foundation in linear relationships, number and operations, and proportionality.
+CORE COURSES MATHEMATICS Course Course Number Prerequisite Course Description Algebra I - PAP 2540 Grade 8 Math or equivalent Recommended Grade: 8 th Credit: 1 In Algebra I, students will build on the knowledge and skills for mathematics in grades 6-8, which provide a foundation in linear relationships, number and operations, and proportionality.
 Students will study linear, quadratic, and exponential functions and their related transformations, equations, and associated solutions.
 Students will connect functions and their associated solutions in both mathematical and real-world situations.
 Students will use technology to collect and explore data and analyze statistical relationships.
 In addition, students will study polynomials of degree one and two, radical expressions, sequences, and laws of exponents.
 Students will generate and solve linear systems with two equations and two variables and will create new functions through transformations.
-Algebra I Pre-AP includes the same student objectives as Algebra I. Pre-AP courses prepare students who intend to continue their studies in AP.
-This Pre-AP course will be taught using College Board-approved curriculum and strategies.
-Carefully read the section describing Pre- AP/PAP and AP in the "High School Overview" section of this catalog under "Planning Your Schedule.
-Students enrolled in Algebra I Pre-AP are required to take the STAAR End of Course Exam.
+Algebra PAP includes the same student objectives as Algebra I. PAP courses prepare students who intend to continue their studies in AP.
+Carefully read the section describing PAP and AP in the "High School Overview" section of this catalog under "Planning Your Schedule.
+Students enrolled in Algebra I PAP are required to take the STAAR End of Course Exam.
 Grade points are earned toward high school GPA (Grade Point Average).
-Students must have credit for both semesters of Algebra I before they can enroll in any other high & TECHNICAL EDUCATION (CTE) od & Natural Resources Career Cluster Course Course Number Prerequisite Course Description Principles of Agriculture, Food & Natural Resources 7105 8 th grade Recommended Grade Level: 8 Credit: 1; Applies towards high school credit Agriculture is not just "cows, sows and plows".
+Students must have credit for both semesters of Algebra I before they can enroll in any other high school math course.
+CAREER & TECHNICAL EDUCATION (CTE) , Agriculture, Fo od & Natural Resources Career Cluster Course Course Number Prerequisite Course Description Principles of Agriculture, Food & Natural Resources 7105 8 th grade Recommended Grade Level: 8 Credit: 1; Applies towards high school credit Agriculture is not just "cows, sows and plows".
 Discover how plant and animal science are a vital part of all our lives.
 Research which laws, regulations, and policies are in place to bring food safely from the field to your table.
 Learn leadership, record-keeping skills and could raise an animal as a FFA member.
 Grade points are earned toward high school.
 GPA (Grade Point Average).
-NOTE: 8th grade students intending to participate in FFA must take Principles of Agriculture, Food & Natural Resources Business, N Marketing & Finance Career Cluster Course Course Number Prerequisite Course Description Principles of Business, Marketing & Finance 7309 8 th grade Recommended Grade Level: 8 Credit: 1; Applies towards high school credit Have you ever wondered what it takes to start your own business, or be successful in the business world?
+NOTE: 8 th grade students intending to participate in FFA must take Principles of Agriculture, Food & Natural Resources Business, Marketing & Finance Career Cluster Course Course Number Prerequisite Course Description Principles of Business, Marketing & Finance 7309 8 th grade Recommended Grade Level: 8 Credit: 1; Applies towards high school credit Have you ever wondered what it takes to start your own business, or be successful in the business world?
 Jump ahead of your peers and get a head start on your career path with this high school credit business course that reinforces computer application skills in a hands-on, cooperative learning environment using real world activities and simulations.
 Learn how to develop your own company name, logo, and a variety of creative documents that you will need to successfully market and promote your business while tracking your profits all the way to the bank.
 Grade points are earned toward high school GPA (Grade Point Average).